An Important Announcement from Garbo

 Why defining the relationship is important

-If you don’t take the time to get to know the other person and understand how you feel about them, you’re setting yourself and the relationship up for failure.
+If you don’t take the time to get to know the other person and understand how you feel about them, you may be setting yourself and the relationship up for hardhips.

-That’s because defining the relationship isn’t just about the conversation itself — it’s about analyzing how you feel about a person and how you think they might feel about you.
+That’s because defining the relationship isn’t just about the conversation itself — it’s about analyzing how you feel about a person and how you they communicate their feelings about you.

 Defining the relationship with another person shows clear communication, boundaries, and a partner that is ready to be vulnerable and honest with the other person.